Skip Ribbon Commands

 • Maintain good personal hygiene to reduce the possibility of bacterial infection.

-• Avoid wearing jewellery.
+• Avoid wearing jewelry.

-• Wear loose clothing.
-(Women should not wear one-piece dresses and tight stockings)
+• Wear loose clothing (Women should not wear one-piece dresses and tight stockings)

 • Avoid treatment when excessively fatigued, hungry or emotionally upset.